 Platform: The Students Ask Scientists video calls are arranged using video conferencing platforms including Zoom, Google Meets, and others.
 Please ask if you have a specific preferred video-conference platform.

-Scheduling: If you are interested in arranging a Students Ask Scientists lab/office call for your class, fill out the educator signup form and identify a scientist who appears to best meets your classroom’s needs.
+Scheduling: If you are interested in arranging a Students Ask Scientists lab/office call for your class, fill out the educator sign-up form and identify a scientist who appears to best meet your classroom’s needs.

 Why Minnesota Sea Grant?

 The Students Ask Scientists program supports Minnesota Sea Grant's mission to enhance the practical use and conservation of coastal, marine and Great Lakes resources in order to create a sustainable economy and environment.